 60.020 SALES OF PERSONAL PROPERTY

-When the current market value per item is estimated to be more than $25,000, the personal property must be offered for competitive bid and be advertised in a newspaper of general circulation in the City.
-The City at its discretion may choose between sealed written bids or a public auction. /f no bids are received or if a determination is made that the market value of the property exceeds the offer of the highest responsible bidder, all bids may be rejected, and the City may negotiate a sale subject to the following conditions:
+When the current market value per item (or by lot if all the same equipment) is estimated to be more than $25,000, the personal property must be offered for competitive bid and be advertised in a newspaper of general circulation in the City.
+The City at its discretion may choose between sealed written bids or a public auction.
+If no bids are received or if a determination is made that the market value of the property exceeds the offer of the highest responsible bidder, all bids may be rejected, and the City may negotiate a sale subject to the following conditions:

 An appraisal of the market value of the property is obtained and documented, and the negotiated sale price exceeds the market value; or